objarni/sm.js/README.md

   * __Entry/exit events__.
 These should implement the same outward-in, inward-out logic as qp for grokkability.
   * __Dynamic creation/deletion of machines__.
 Since one of my applications is a game, a natural way to add and remove state machines from the app is essential.
-Any number from 1 to 200 machines could exist as the app is running (start screen has one machine active, while in-game state hosts a constantly fluctuating number of game objects, implemented as machines)
+Any number from 1 to 200 machines could exist as the app is running.
+E.g. the start screen has one machine active, while in-game state hosts a constantly fluctuating number of game objects, implemented as state machines.

 Scoped out
 ----------